FastGitORG/document/en-us/guide.md

 Due to some unresistible factors, we don't provide SSH clone service.

-### FAQ

-**Q:** Why can't I download files directly from `hub.fastgit.org`?

-**A:** Because there are not having a method to solve the special situations such as HTTP 301 returns during caching releases with only NGINX configurations yet.
-(PS: If you have an idea, please tell us via `issue` ) Also, we didn't enable cache for `hub.github.com` .
-If you need to download a release, just use `download.fastgit.org` .

-**Q:** Why can't I clone using `download.fastgit.org` ?

-**A:** Because we enable cache of `download.github.org` , and there would be a difference between the copy you get from FastGit comparing to the original repo.
-Anyway, we wouldn't stop you from doing that way.
-You should notice that we've added `keep-alive` for `hub.github.org` and you can clone over there with usually a faster speed than the release one.

 ## For the Raw Proxy

 We also have proxy for <https://raw.githubusercontent.com/> .